fabianmax/car-classification/blog/Blog_Part_1_Transfer_Learning_with_ResNet.md

     self.history = self.model.fit(ds_train,
                                   epochs=epochs,
                                   validation_data=ds_valid,
-                                  callbacks=callbacks)
+                                  callbacks=callbacks,
+                                  class_weight=class_weights)

     return self.history
 ```

 As our model is an instance of `tensorflow.keras.Model`, we can train it using the `fit` method.
 To prevent overfitting, early stopping is used by passing it to the fit method as a callback function.
 The patience parameter can be tuned to specify how soon early stopping should apply.
 The parameter stands for the number of epochs after which, if no decrease of the validation loss is registered, the training will be interrupted.
+Further, class weights can be passed to the `fit` method.
+Class weights allow treating unbalanced data by assigning the different classes different weights, thus allowing to increase the impact of classes with fewer training examples.

 We can describe the training process using a pretrained model as follows: As the weights in the head are initialized randomly and the weights of the base model are pretrained, the training composes of training the head from scratch and fine tuning the pretrained model's weights.
 It is recommended to use a small learning rate (e.g. 1e-4) since choosing the learning rate too large can destroy the near optimal pretrained weights of the base model.